-Note: This review contains minor spoilers for God of War.
+Note: This God of War review contains minor spoilers.

-God of War had Game of the Year buzz all around it leading up to and immediately following release.
-Even in what has been an exceptionally strong console generation thus far, it’s already being hailed as one of the best PS4 exclusives with a 94 on Metacritic.
+God of War had Game of the Year buzz all around it leading up to and immediately following its release.
+It’s already being hailed as one of the best PS4 exclusives with a 94 on Metacritic.

 I’m not here to rain on anyone’s parade — I think God of War is an amazing game in many ways — but for me, it was a bit of a roller coaster of an experience.
 The game’s characters, narrative, systems, and gameplay all hit very high notes at different times, but I was left just the tiniest bit disappointed with my final experience.

 Some of this comes down to the internet hype machine, which I certainly can’t hold against God of War.
 But other disappointments are more linked to design or story decisions that didn’t connect with me.
 Franky, there are some things about God of War that I don’t see how anyone could think are good.